+The effects of the institutions are analysed in two categories.
+The first ones are the impacts of subsidies, and the second effects are that of the social network and shared strategy parameters.

+5.2.1 Impacts of subsidies

-- 495 The effects of the institutions are analysed in two categories.
-The first ones are the impacts of subsidies, and the second effects are that of the social network and shared strategy parameters. - Impacts of subsidies: The cumulative number of implemented primary measures plotted in Figure 10Figure 10 shows that providing subsidies increases the protection motivation behaviour of agents irrespective of the flood event scenarios.
-For example, in the case of Scenario 1 flood event series, the building damage mitigated increases by about 130% when a subsidy - 500 is provided to agents (see Figure 9 Figure 9 (b)).
+The cumulative number of implemented primary measures plotted in Fig. 10 shows that providing subsidies increases the protection motivation behaviour of agents irrespective of the flood event scenario.
+For example, in the case of Scenario 1 flood event series, the building damage mitigated increases by about 130 % when a subsidy is provided to agents (see Fig. 9b).
 However, giving subsidies either only to flooded agents or to all agents does not have a difference in the coping responses of agents.
-That is depicted by the overlapping curves of SS = 2 and SS = 3 in Figure 10 Figure 10.
-The result can be justified by the fact that (i) the subsidies only affect agents that implement permanent measures; and (ii) when a big flood event happens, it floods most of the agents, essentially levelling the number of agents impacted by SS = 2 and SS = 3. - 505 Impacts of social network and shared strategy parameters: Figure 11Figure 11 shows that an increase in the value of the social network parameter reduces the number of agents that develop a coping behaviour.
-As the SN parameter is associated with the proportion of coping agents within a house category, a higher SN requires a majority of agents in a given house category should have developed a coping behaviour to start influencing other agents.
-For example, when SN = 0.5, no agent is influenced by their social network as the criteria that at least 50% of the agents in the same house category should have 510 already implemented a measure to influence others has never been satisfied.
-On the other hand, when SN = 0.2, about 75% - of the agents that developed a coping behaviour after time step = 20 are influenced by their social network.
-Figure 11 Figure
+That is depicted by the overlapping curves of SS = 2 and SS = 3 in Fig. 10.
+The result can be justified by the fact that (i) the subsidies only affect agents that implement permanent measures and (ii) when a big flood event happens, it floods most of the agents, essentially levelling the number of agents impacted by SS = 2 and SS = 3.

+Figure 11.
+Impacts of the social network and shared strategy parameter factors on the adaptation behaviour of agents.
+The solid lines show the total number of coping agents, while the dashed lines show the agents that develop a coping behaviour influenced by their social network.